ubc-vision/vivid123/README.md

 ## Run batch generation tasks
 We have supported running batch generation tasks on both PC and SLURM clusters.
 ### Prepare batch generation config yaml file
 We tested our method on 100 [GSO](https://app.gazebosim.org/GoogleResearch/fuel/collections/Scanned%20Objects%20by%20Google%20Research) objects.
 The list of the objects is in `scripts/gso_metadata_object_prompt_100.csv`, along with our labeled text prompts if you would like to test prompt-based generation yourself.
+We have rendered the 100 objects beforehand.
+It can be downloaded [here](https://drive.google.com/file/d/1raD_4k5-T4VCM3tN9XQlgni2hl-oRB0b/view?usp=sharing).
 Simply run
 ```bash
 python -m scripts.job_config_yaml_generation
 ```